jameswniu/integration/README.md

 Data transformation old employee 2 to new JSON format.sql

-Display number of records processed and current datetime in specified timezone.sh
+Display number of records processed and current DateTime in specified timezone.sh

 Combine database and CSV data for management report.py